 The following steps shall be repeated for the three different bias voltages described above.

-The typical image of the resolution grid for each bias voltage is shown in .
+The typical image of the resolution grid for each bias voltage is shown in Figure 3.
 The seller has to measure and tabulate the MTF at locations A, B and C, as defined in the figure.

-Typically expected line out of the average intensity in the vicinity of these points is shown in .
-From this lineout, MTF shall be calculated as MTF=(max-min)/(max+min), where max and min are the average ADUs of the lineout of the resolution grid as shown in the .
+Typically expected line out of the average intensity in the vicinity of these points is shown in Figure 4.
+From this lineout, MTF shall be calculated as MTF=(max-min)/(max+min), where max and min are the average ADUs of the lineout of the resolution grid as shown in the Figure 4.

 The seller shall thus calculate the MTF at the nine instances by this procedure (three biases x three spatial locations).